Black Desert Tours – Discover the Isolation of Naked Egypt

 Setting Up Camp Among Volcanic Formations

-Professional camping equipment makes sleeping under the stars both comfortable and safe.
-Our guides select protected locations between rock formations that provide natural windbreaks while maximizing views of the night sky.
-High-quality sleeping bags rated for desert temperatures ensure comfort even when nighttime temperatures drop to 5°C (41°F) during winter months.
+Camping in the White Desert becomes both comfortable and safe with professional camping equipment.
+Our experienced guides carefully select protected locations between rock formations that act as natural windbreaks while maximizing views of the night sky.
+High-quality sleeping bags designed for desert conditions ensure a restful night’s sleep—even when temperatures drop to around 5°C (41°F) during the winter months.

 The absence of light pollution creates stargazing conditions that most people have never experienced.
 During new moon phases, the Milky Way appears so bright you can read by starlight.
 Our guides point out constellations visible only from this latitude, making astronomy lessons part of the adventure.